forgo/okta-auth-code/readme.md

 - If you do not specify the generic `JWT` type, it will be typed as `unknown`.
 - To transform `user` to type `User`, specify a second generic param and an async `getUser` function.
 - The `createApi` factory is provided to simplify tokenized requests to extend user info
-- Returning `undefined` from `getUser` will fallback the `user` in context to the decoded JWT token.
+- Returning `undefined` from `getUser` will fallback to the decoded JWT token, if possible.

 ```typescript
 export type User = {